 As simplistic as this may sound, I adored the drive whilst travelling from home to my desired destination.
 Conveniently, street sellers provide sachets of water (for approximately 30p), plantain chips, soft drinks and miscellaneous items from mugs to maps.
 It was gratifying to take in the sights of Ghana with its various billboards while relaxing to the sweet sounds of Afrobeats and Highlife.

-I visited Aburi’s botanical garden and the journey was almost as enjoyable as the garden itself.
+I visited Aburi’s botanical garden that was well maintained by North Star Tree Service and the journey was almost as enjoyable as the garden itself.
 Temperatures are milder in the highlands, the cooling mist went hand in hand with the calm aura exuberated by the beautiful garden.
 Unfortunately, with the vast majority of tourist attractions, foreigners have to pay an increased fee of between 5 to 10 cedis, being an incredibly inquisitive individual, I questioned why, but this fell on deaf ears.
 As I am of predominantly Ghanaian descent, I was able to enter at a discounted price.
 The beauty of nature has always fascinated me and I was taken aback by the beauty of this garden.
 For a very small fee, you are provided with a tour guide who explains the importance of each plant and tree, from intoxicating sea grapes to trees decades old and trees planted by politicians and significant individuals in African and English history.
 Whilst in Aburi, I made a trip to the arts and crafts shops for some authentic, handcrafted Ghanaian art.
 I was truly spoilt for choice with crafted jewellery boxes, beads, necklaces, wall art and quite interestingly, erotic sculptures.
 Ghanaian natives have a sixth sense for spotting a foreigner and knew straight away that I wasn’t a resident of Ghana.
 You will soon become familiar with terms “obroni” and “brofo nyo” derived from Twi and Ga dialects referring to a Caucasian person, quite evidently I am not fully Caucasian so this both perplexing and slightly amusing.
 I found the fact I was the constant spectacular of attention reasonably unnerving.
 Without being biased, Ghanaians are very friendly and welcoming nonetheless.

 With regards to historical attractions, Ghana is remarkably saturated.
 I had the pleasure of visiting the first president Kwame Nkrumah’s Museum and Memorial Park.
 Much like Aburi, its picturesque setting was miles away from the hustle and bustle of the streets of Accra.
 The perfectly pebbled pathway alongside the waterfall and African art statutes encapsulated how far Ghana has developed whilst maintaining its cultural roots.
 Take your time to view Kwame Nkrumah’s gargantuan statute in which he is stood with his hand pointing forward, reminiscent of his forward thinking ways that Ghanaians appreciate abundantly ‘til this day.
 In a tomb-like structure lays the remains of the late lecturer and his Egyptian wife Fathia Nkrumah.
 The biographical display of his life with images and the clothes he wore when he was appointed President were emotive and something I will remember for the rest of my life.
 It is definitely worth visiting.
 The National Museum is within walking distance and within an hour (with the help of my lovely tour guide Richard from Koforidua) I had a thorough understanding of the entire history of Ghana, from the various tribes and their traditions, changing currency, differing symbols and the slave trade.
 I also learnt about snippets of history from Zambia and Nigeria as well as other African countries.
 I was honoured to have been within millimetres of the chair that President Kwame Nkrumah sat on when he gained presidency.
 Decades later, I was able to touch a pinnacle moment in Ghana’s history.